filakhtov/gentoo-use-docs/net-fs/samba.md

 Pass the `--enable-snapper` option to the WAF configure script.
 Build and install the `vfs_snapper` VFS module that exposes snapshots managed by snapper (snapshot tool) for use by Samba.
 This provides the ability for remote SMB clients to access shadow-copies via Windows Explorer using the "previous versions" dialog.

 It is safe to disable this flag.

+### spotlight
+Pass the `--with-spotlight` option to the WAF configure script.
+Enable support for macOS Spotlight support, i.e. provide an ability to index files located on a Samba share server-side in the Elasticsearch or Gnome Tracker backend and expose a way for clients to search through the indexed data.

+This flag should only be enabled if there is a need to serve macOS clients that use Spotlight.

 ### syslog
 Pass a `--with-syslog` option to a WAF configure script.
 Allow to send Samba messages to a Unix system logger instead of or in addition to standard Samba logging file.
 Provide support for a `syslog` configuration option to control log level sent to syslog.